Happenin'

 Pain Points

-• Her schedule makes it hard to consistently plan outings
+• Schedule makes it hard to plan things consistently

-• Social media suggestions often fall flat of her expectations
+• Social media suggestions fall flat of her expectations

-• Existing event apps ignore the thrill of spontaneity
+• Existing apps ignore the thrill of spontaneity

 Lo-Fi Prototype